MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 This article describes how to set up and run an IT Admin-led trial pilot program to deploy Microsoft Mesh in your organization.

-## Getting started
+## Prerequisites

-There are a few steps to take before initiating your Microsoft Mesh trial to ensure your organization is set up for Microsoft Mesh:

-- Visit the [Preparing your organization for Microsoft Mesh](preparing-your-organization.md) page to accomplish the required tasks and assign the suggested functional roles that may be involved a rollout.

-- Complete the prerequisite steps and ensure you have prerequisite licenses, as described in [Guide to set up Microsoft Mesh with M365](setup-m365-mesh.md#prerequisites).

 There are [licensing requirements](../../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-mesh) and [configuration steps](preparing-your-organization.md#preparing-your-organization-for-mesh) needed prior to beginning your Microsoft Mesh trial.

+> [!IMPORTANT]
-The trial start date initiates from the date the trial licenses are activated in Microsoft 365 Admin Center so please ensure your organization is configured to run Microsoft Mesh prior to initiating the trial.
+> Once the trial is activated, the six-month trial starts.
+Please ensure your organization is configured to run Microsoft Mesh prior to activating the trial.

+- Start by [Preparing your organization for Microsoft Mesh](preparing-your-organization.md) page to assign the suggested functional roles that may be involved in the rollout of Microsoft Mesh, and consider the various required configuration tasks.
+- Review the [licensing requirements](../../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-mesh) for all users who will access Microsoft Mesh.
+- Review the [roles needed to start the Microsoft Mesh trial](#roles-needed-to-start-trial-and-assign-licenses) and assign licenses.

 ### Roles needed to start trial and assign licenses